Language

 1. The Rule for Verbs Ending in /k/

-Verbs ending with the unvoiced consonant /k/ (like "talk") follow a specific pronunciation pattern.
+Verbs ending with the unvoiced consonant /k/ (like "talk") follow a specific pronunciation pattern when forming the past tense of talk.
 When adding "-ed," this ending is pronounced as /t/ rather than /id/ or /d/, following a phonological rule based on the final sound of the base verb.

 2. How "Talked" Sounds (/tɔːkt/)

-The correct pronunciation of "talked" sounds like "tawkt" (phonetically /tɔːkt/).
+The correct pronunciation of the past tense of talk sounds like "tawkt" (phonetically /tɔːkt/).
 The "-ed" ending produces a crisp /t/ sound rather than a separate syllable.

 Similar regular verbs following this pattern include "walked" (/wɔːkt/), "looked" (/lʊkt/), and "baked" (/beɪkt/).
 All share the characteristic final /t/ sound rather than a syllabic "-ed."